raymerta/battleship/README.md

 - Once user has joined the game server, it can either create a new game session or join existing one. [done]
 - In case the user wants to create a new game session, he/she has need to provide the desired size of the battle field, then the new game field is created and the user has to position his ships on flat map (no obstacles, just water).
 Once the ships are positioned, the creator player should wait for someone to join his game session.
 The creator player must be notified each time new player joined with his game session.
 Once the creator player is satisfied with the number of players who have joined, he may trigger the start of a battle.[done]
 - In case users want to join the existing game session, he/she has to position his ships and wait for the master player to start the battle. [done]
 - Once the game session has a battle running the game server must preserve the order of players, allowing them to shoot one after the other.
-Each time the shoot is committed by a player, the server must notify the next one of his turn to shoot
+Each time the shoot is committed by a player, the server must notify the next one of his turn to shoot [done]
-- Once the game session has a battle running the game server has to check the end-game condition, which is the situation where all the ships standing on the battlefield belong to only one player.
+- Once the game session has a battle running the game server has to check the end-game condition, which is the situation where all the ships standing on the battlefield belong to only one player. [done]
-- Once the shoot is done by player the server must check the hit-conditions – if any ships were hit it should be visible for the player who triggered the shoot – the suffering player should see his ship attacked, and he/she should see the origin (who did attack him) – the other player should not see this positive hit
+- Once the shoot is done by player the server must check the hit-conditions [done] – if any ships were hit it should be visible for the player who triggered the shoot – the suffering player should see his ship attacked, and he/she should see the origin (who did attack him) – the other player should not see this positive hit
 - Once the shoot is done by player the server must check the sink-conditions, in other words: if any ships were hit and if that hit made a ship sink (completely destroyed)
   – if any ships were sinked it should be visible for everyone at moment of sinking